Prenatal & Postnatal Care Through Chiropractic Combined With Physiotherapy

 As the body prepares itself for labor and delivery, it creates a natural hormone known as Relaxin.
 Relaxin is produced in the ovary and is discharged into circulation by the corpus luteum.
 During the gestation period, Relaxin is also secreted by the placenta, the membranes surrounding the fetus, and the lining of the uterine wall.

 After ovulation, Relaxin levels increase in the circulatory system.
-During this phase, it is believed to relax the uterine wall by preventing contractions while also preparing the lining of the uterus for pregnancy.
+During this phase, it is believed to relax the uterine wall by preventing contractions while also preparing the uterus lining for pregnancy.
 If pregnancy doesn’t happen, Relaxin concentrations drop.
 If pregnancy occurs, Relaxin concentrations will be at their optimum during the first trimester.

 Round Ligament Of Uterus And Pregnancy